 Concurrently with this screening process and identification of preliminary PAAs, a Human Health and Ecological Risk Assessment (HHERA) was conducted for the Site, as part of the RCRA/CERCLA process.
 The purpose of the HHERA was to use environmental sample data to identify constituents of concern (COCs), provide an estimate of how and to what extent human and ecological receptors might be exposed to these chemicals, and provide an assessment of the health effects associated with these chemicals (Arcadis, 2019).
 The HHERA was conducted in accordance with the methods and assumptions agreed upon in the various HHERA Risk Assessment Work Plans (RAWPs) (Arcadis, 2008a; 2009a; 2015).
-An HHERA report was submitted to DTSC and DOI in October 2019 (Arcadis, 2019) and is close to being finalized.
-An errata to the HHERA was submitted in February 2020 (Arcadis, 2020).
+An HHERA report was submitted to DTSC and DOI in October 2019 (Arcadis, 2019), and an errata to the HHERA was submitted in February 2020 (Arcadis, 2020).
+DTSC and DOI acceptance of the HHERA was provided on May 29, 2020 (DTSC and DOI, 2020).